blitpxl/phonoid/readme.md

 - [Ko-Fi](https://ko-fi.com/vinrato)

 [comment]: <> (✓)

-# Status
-Phonoid is still under heavy development with the state of the UI 60% done.
-Music playback functionality is fully implemented, so you can go and play around with it.
-By default, it will scan your music folder `(C:/Users/*Username*/Music)` for audio files.
-You can't change it just yet (unless you edit the source code.)

 Phonoid targets Windows, Linux, and macOS, but for now I'm focusing my attention on Windows and try to optimize it.